HowdaHUG Sensory Chair

 If you have specific questions about introducing the HowdaHUG for presentation, contact Leslie Novak at firstname.lastname@example.org.
 Additionally, Howda Designz has a professional Occupational Therapist, Gloria Breton OTR/L, as a consultant, and will be glad to make inquiries for her professional advice.

 The benefits of a HowdaHUG in your classroom

-Versatile – HowdaHUGs can be used on a variety of surfaces.
+- HowdaHUGs can be used on a variety of surfaces.
 They are a comfortable way to sit on the floor allowing for upright back support as well as rocking.
 They can also be used in many different types of chairs, including most school chairs.
-They are great for bleachers, theater seats and the beach.
+Ideal for bleachers, theater seats and the beach.
 We have even seen one used to adapt a sled!